RubenGonzalvez/rubengonzalvez.github.io/_pages/about.md

 Work in progress
 ======

-Debt and Investment Cycles of Non-Financial Corporations in the Context of Financialization: The Case of Spain (with Luis Cárdenas).
+1. Debt and Investment Cycles of Non-Financial Corporations in the Context of Financialization: The Case of Spain (with Luis Cárdenas).

-The Effect of the 2019 Minimum Wage Hike on Spanish Firms (with Joaquín Artés & Jennifer Graves).
+2. The Effect of the 2019 Minimum Wage Hike on Spanish Firms (with Joaquín Artés & Jennifer Graves).

-An Empirical Evaluation of the Financial Instability Hypothesis: The Case of Spanish Companies.
+3. An Empirical Evaluation of the Financial Instability Hypothesis: The Case of Spanish Companies.

-Growth Models in Mediterranean Economies: Wages, Debt, and Exports (with Luis Cárdenas & Paloma Villanueva).
+4. Growth Models in Mediterranean Economies: Wages, Debt, and Exports (with Luis Cárdenas & Paloma Villanueva).

-The Effects of Political Disagreement with the Government on Mental Health (with Joaquín Artés, Fernando De la Cuesta & Beatriz Rodríguez).
+5. The Effects of Political Disagreement with the Government on Mental Health (with Joaquín Artés, Fernando De la Cuesta & Beatriz Rodríguez).

-Testing Consumer Inertia in Supermarket Shopping: Do Informational Nudges Change Consumer Behavior? (with Sarit Weisburd, Xinrong Zhu & Xiaolin Li).
+6. Testing Consumer Inertia in Supermarket Shopping: Do Informational Nudges Change Consumer Behavior? (with Sarit Weisburd, Xinrong Zhu & Xiaolin Li).

-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.